seanbutler/Seeds/ThrowingThings/article.md

 Webmaster.vinarice [<a href="https://creativecommons.org/licenses/by-sa/4.0">CC BY-SA 4.0</a>], <a href="https://commons.wikimedia.org/wiki/File:Bacin_zari_2015.jpg">via Wikimedia Commons</a>

-Academic or scientific approaches to procedural generation of sand dunes often have the goal of generating natural shaped landscapes.
-When accurate they can be extremely complex, and result in generation of landscapes which although authentic are not appropriate for gameplay.
+When accurate high end approaches to procedural generation of sand dunes can be extremely complex, and result in generation of landscapes which although authentic are not appropriate for gameplay.
 Journey has extensive dunes and because its gameplay relies on them, uses hand designed landscapes with interpolation and mathematically complex rendering of sand and light to add visual and emotional interest.

-In Meteor Storm Escape we included a desert dune racing level among others, at every step of development we compromised any idea of authenticity for a particular challenging and exhilarating player experience.
+Conversely in Meteor Storm Escape we included a desert dune racing level among others, at every step of development we compromised any idea of authenticity for a particular challenging and exhilarating player experience.

 ![](assets/MeteorStorm_Screengrab01_2012_04_10.png)

-As developers we all have a choice of strategies, from arbitrary algorithms and heuristics which generate forms useful for gameplay or other reasons, to simulations whose internal factors accurately and mathematically replicate the internal states and dynamics of the system found in reality whose aspects we find valuable for our game.
+We have a choice of strategies, from arbitrary algorithms and heuristics which generate forms useful for gameplay or other reasons, to simulations whose internal factors accurately and mathematically replicate the internal states and dynamics of the system found in reality whose aspects we find valuable for our game.

 ## An (In)authentic Algorithm to Generate Oceanic Landscapes With Realistic Contours and Gameplay Fit